 - Proof of conference participation.
 This can be an email from the conference notifying you of your acceptance or you may PDF the page of the conference program with your presentation. - Advisor approval.
 This should be a PDF of an email from your advisor stating their approval of your participation.
-This does not have to be sent prior to your travel but MUST be included in your reimbursement request. - Receipts for expenses.
+(Please see list above to determine if this is required.) - Dean's office approval memo.
+Sarah will send you the approved memo once it has been signed off by the dean's office. - Receipts for expenses.
 A credit card statement is not acceptable proof of purchase; please make sure you have emails from airlines with both your itinerary and payment; emailed receipts from Lyft/Uber; receipts/emails from hotels or Airbnb. - Make sure you know how much travel funding you have available.
 If you submit a request for more funding than you have available, it will be returned to you.
 It is recommended that students keep track of their own travel balance; to confirm current available funds, contact Sarah.

 Reimbursement requests are submitted through Concur.
 Please see Appendix VII for detailed instructions on submitting your reimbursement.
-(First year student reimbursements will be processed by Annenberg staff.)
+(First year domestic student reimbursements will be processed by Annenberg staff.)